Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 When the `'USE_OPTIMIZED_CONTROLS'` internal feature flag is set, the Input System will use faster way to use state memory for some controls instances.
 This is very specific optimization and should be used with caution.

+> [!NOTE]
-> __Please note__: This optimization has a performance impact on `PlayMode` as we do extra checks to ensure that the controls have the correct memory representation during development.
+> This optimization has a performance impact on `PlayMode` as we do extra checks to ensure that the controls have the correct memory representation during development.
 Don't be alarmed if you see a performance drop in `PlayMode` when using this optimization as it's expected at this stage.

 Most controls are flexible with regards to memory representation, like [`AxisControl`](../api/UnityEngine.InputSystem.Controls.AxisControl.html) can be one bit, multiple bits, a float, etc, or in [`Vector2Control`](../api/UnityEngine.InputSystem.Controls.Vector2Control.html) where x and y can have different memory representation.
 Yet for most controls there are common memory representation patterns, for example [`AxisControl`](../api/UnityEngine.InputSystem.Controls.AxisControl.html) are floats or single bytes.
 Or some [`Vector2Control`](../api/UnityEngine.InputSystem.Controls.Vector2Control.html) are two consequitive floats in memory.
 If a control matches a common representation we can bypass reading its children control and cast the memory directly to the common representation.
 For example if [`Vector2Control`](../api/UnityEngine.InputSystem.Controls.Vector2Control.html) is two consecutive floats in memory we can bypass reading `x` and `y` separately and just cast the state memory to `Vector2`.

+> [!NOTE]
-> __Please note__: This optimization only works if the controls don't need any processing applied to them, such as `invert`, `clamp`, `normalize`, `scale` or any other processor.
+> This optimization only works if the controls don't need any processing applied to them, such as `invert`, `clamp`, `normalize`, `scale` or any other processor.
 If any of these are applied to the control, **there won't be any optimization applied** and the control will be read as usual.

 Also, [`InputControl.ApplyParameterChanges()`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_ApplyParameterChanges) **must be explicitly called** in specific changes to ensure [`InputControl.optimizedControlDataType`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_optimizedControlDataType) is updated to the correct memory representation.
 Make sure to call it when:
 * Configuration changes after [`InputControl.FinishSetup()`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_FinishSetup_) is called.